 THE EXIT TAX TRAP FOR GREEN CARD HOLDERS

-While I'm on the topic of US policy disconnects, the new exit tax under IRC Sections 877 and 877A also applies to long-term permanent residents ("LTRs").
+The new exit tax under IRC Sections 877 and 877A also applies to long-term permanent residents ("LTRs").
 Often, green card holders decide to return to their native countries after they retire, or get stuck there because of health insurance or family reasons.
 If they do not return to the US within one year, they most likely will have their green cards confiscated at the border.
 This triggers an involuntary "expatriation" under the tax code.
 For wealthier taxpayers, this can include having to pay US tax on unrealized gains, or worse, having to pay US taxes on the present value of pension rights, i.e. on pensions that have yet to be paid out and that may never be paid out depending on how long the taxpayer actually lives.
 Such taxpayers also lose certain treaty benefits.
 This trap for long-term green card holders cries out for a legislative solution.
 If we are going to impose an exit tax on long-term permanent residents, then we should adjust the abandonment of status rules under our immigration laws to remove long-term LPRs from involuntary loss of status based on time spent abroad -- as long as they continue to file their US tax returns.
-Better yet, remove LPRs from the purview of the exit tax.
+Better yet, remove LPRs from the purview of the Exit Tax.

 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of an attorney/client relationship.
 Simply contacting us by e-mail also does not create an attorney/client relationship.